Billy Budd (opera): Performance history

-The first USA performance of the revised two-act edition was on 4 January 1966 by the American Opera Society.
+The first American performance of the revised two-act edition was on 4 January 1966 at New York's Carnegie Hall, given by the American Opera Society.
 The opera was produced in November 1970 at the Lyric Opera of Chicago, with Uppman reprising the title role, Richard Lewis as Vere, Geraint Evans as Claggart, Bruce Yarnell as Redburn, Raymond Michalski as Flint, and Arnold Voketaitis as Ratcliffe.

 The Metropolitan Opera first staged Billy Budd in 1978.
 Glyndebourne Festival Opera first staged the opera in 2010, in the operatic directorial debut of Michael Grandage; the production was revived in 2013.

 A new performing edition of the work, with a revised orchestration by Steuart Bedford, premiered at Des Moines Metro Opera on 1 July 2017.

+A new adaptation of Britten's opera, titled The Story of Billy Budd, Sailor, premiered at the Aix-en-Provence Festival in July 2025.
+Created by Ted Huffman and Oliver Leith, the production starred Ian Rucker as Billy Budd, Christopher Sokolowski as Captain Vere, and Joshua Bloom as John Claggart.

 Baritones who have sung the role of Billy Budd include Sir Thomas Allen, Sir Simon Keenlyside, Richard Stilwell, Dale Duesing, Nathan Gunn, Rod Gilfry, Bo Skovhus, Thomas Hampson, Teddy Tahu Rhodes, Peter Mattei, Jacques Imbrailo and Liam Bonner.
 Notable Veres have included Peter Pears, Richard Cassilly, Philip Langridge, Anthony Rolfe Johnson, and John Mark Ainsley.

 Several academic studies investigate various thematic undertones in the opera, including homosexuality and salvation.